Hantao-Ye/Microcontroller-Architecture-and-Applications/markdown-notes/chapter-2.md

 - the clock generator
 - the transmission hardware
 - the receiver hardware
-- three control registers (USARTA, USARTB and USARTC)
+- three control registers (UCSRA, UCSRB and UCSRC)

 #### Clock Generator